kflagg/kflagg.github.io/_pages/kflagg-cv.md

 solutions to fill those gaps, increase data usability, improve data quality, and detect likelihood of shipment delay.

-Built our team's most robust crawler (20000 records per day) when we added API connections to a new set of sources.
+Built one of our team's most robust crawlers (10000 records per day) when we added API connections for a new set of data sources.

 Tools used: